desiredpersona/jekyll-test-site/_posts/2018-12-19-post-with-hero.md

     - header
 ---

-To add a hero image to any blog post header, simply add the following in that posts YAML front-matter.
+How to add a full page hero image in the header of any blog post.
+It's so simply to try you will wonder why you havn't done so sooner.
+Add the following in that posts YAML front-matter.

 ```yaml
 header: